 - NHS Treatment: - Since April 2009 all NHS patients have been able to chose the hospital in which they will receive treatment.
 It could be anywhere in the country and the choice may include some independent hospitals.

 - Private Hospitals in the UK: - With health insurance, or a long bank roll, you may prefer to go private.
 A shorter waiting list, better food but not necessarily better treatment.
 Finding information to make a valid comparison of private hospitals is a bit more difficult and your choice may be limited by your choice of health insurer.

-- Treatment Abroad: -The final choice is to go abroad where prices are substantially lower.
+- Treatment Abroad: The final choice is to go abroad where prices are substantially lower.
 India, for instance, offers some top class surgeons at very reasonable rates but there are other good alternatives within Europe.
 However we do not recommend travelling abroad for surgery during this time.